paichato/paichato/README.md

 #### 🌱 Things I am currently working on:
-- Finish my first pwa project
+- A fintech
-- Finish several project on React and React Native and Python
+- Finish several projects using GRAPHQL AWS
-- Launch KARGOdevs 🚀 *coming soon*
+- Do back-end related courses

 #### :muscle: Things I am challenging myself with:
 - Waking up earlier for boxing and gym
-- Coding at least 6 hours a day
-- build 1 project per week
-- Master React
+-

 #### :computer: Programming languages and tools: